We already talked about collaboration as a life strategy for success on this website.

 - Silver medal technique: to decrease the incentives for lying and cheating by making it about two attractive options one can get, rather than about an attractive option, or nothing

-And, finally, knowing when win-win exchange are not possible, or not possible without coercion:
+And, finally, when win-win exchanges are not possible:

 - Keeping a safe distance: once you spot a manipulator, always avoid getting too close.
 Either cut them out, fade them, or keep them at a distance

 - Seek power to avoid win-lose: the enlightened collaborator knows that powerlessness is dangerous.
-When you have no power you are the mercy of others.
-And, being this world also composed by predatory folks, you better not be at anyone’s mercy
+When you have no power, you are the equivalent of the lamb hoping there are no wolves

 Social exchange techniques